Generative AI in Cybersecurity Explained: How To Use It?

 Another crucial function of generative AI in cybersecurity lies in its predictive and diagnostic capabilities.
 Through studying historical data, past attack trends, and existing system configurations, it forecasts potential weaknesses before they can be exploited.
 This allows organizations to strengthen defences in advance rather than react after an incident.

-Through continuous learning, machine learning models detect correlations between known vulnerabilities and new attack techniques, making it easier to anticipate risks with higher precision.
+Through continuous learning, AI models detect correlations between known vulnerabilities and new attack techniques, making it easier to anticipate risks with higher precision.
 This proactive analysis helps teams focus their attention and resources on the most critical systems, reducing exposure to large-scale breaches.

 A strong example is Tenable.io, which integrates cyber security and AI technologies to evaluate past vulnerability records and forecast likely future threats.
 The platform prioritizes weak points based on potential impact and exploitation probability, giving enterprises a smarter, data-backed way to manage risks and reinforce their overall resilience.